 Despite all this, ladder safety often gets overlooked at the construction site.
 For example, did you know that employers are required to provide training conducted by a competent person to all employees using ladders and stairways in construction?
 This is probably due to the fact that ladders are such a common piece of equipment on construction sites and are used by so many professions in the industry.
 I was doing some ladder work over the weekend and was quickly reminded of just how dangerous it can be.

-Maintain three points of contact (either two hand and a foot or two feet and a hand) at all times when climbing up and down a ladder.
+✔️Maintain three points of contact (either two hands and a foot or two feet and a hand) at all times when climbing up and down a ladder.
 Tools and materials should be carried using a tool belt or hauled up by rope once a worker has stopped climbing.
 Also, be sure to wear non-slip shoes when working on ladders.

-Tie or attach multiple ladders together to create longer sections, unless they were specifically made to do so.
-Don’t use ladders for anything other than their intended purpose such as platforms or walkways.
+🚫Tie or attach multiple ladders together to create longer sections, unless they were specifically made to do so.
+Don’t use a ladder for anything other than its intended purpose, such as platforms or walkways.

 About Kendall Jones

 Kendall Jones is the Editor in Chief at ConstructConnect.
 He has been writing about the construction industry for years, covering a wide range of topics from safety and technology to industry news and operating insights.